-- NOTE: Engine may be equipped with a water sensor at the fuel filter.
-An indicator light on the instrument panel will signal the operator that water should be drained from the filter bowl. - 3.
-Check the fuel filters (C) and (D) for water or debris.
+- NOTE: Engine is equipped with a water-in-fuel sensor at the primary fuel filter (C).
+Indicator light will signal the operator that water should be drained from the filter bowl. - Check the primary fuel filter (C) and the final fuel filter (D) for water or debris.
 If filter is fitted with a see-through bowl, drain as needed based on a daily visual inspection.